NicThelander/Haskell_stack_interpreter/readme.txt

-I thought about how I wanted looping to work and decided a nice way to go about it would be to do LOOP <n> <command> and then it'll check if there are enough values in the stack to perform the operation (I also thought about being able to pass a value with the loop like "LOOP 5 ADD 1" and then have it perform the action multiple times but it would be pretty redundant and boring).
+I thought about how I wanted looping to work and decided a nice way to go about it would be to do LOOP <n> <command> and then it'll check if there are enough values in the stack to perform the operation (I also thought about being able to pass a value with the loop like "LOOP 5 ADD 1" and then have it perform the action multiple times but it would be pretty boring as it's just mapping).

 So the main challenge is handling variables (do I let it get to variables in the stack if it doesn't explicitly refer to them? given how the rest of it functions that would make sense as the bytecode just works from values and doesn't